weeed0y/weeed0y/README.md

     "LOGGER_ID": {

       "description": "Create a private channel.
-And get it's id from @missrose_bot and paste here.
+And get it's id from @Babdollbot and paste here.
 Value should start with -100",

       "value": "",